Mahurangi Montessori at Matakana Primary School

 For a child to be considered for the class a completed enrolment form must be received.
 At around age 4 ½ an interview between the parents/caregivers, the child and the enrolment committee will take place for both parties to explore expectations and suitability.

-Upon acceptance of a place, parents will be asked for a development donation of $1100.
+Upon acceptance of a place, parents will be asked for a bond payment of $800 to secure the child's place in the unit.

 Please refer to our website for further information, application criteria and enrolment schedules.
 Enrolment packs are also available to download.